realTristan/Auto_Instagram_Image_Post/README.md

 This is mostly for meme instagram accounts

+You need selenium and chrome webdriver

+-pip install selenium

 create a file named username (enter your username in it)

 create a file named password (enter your password in it)